Grade 6 to Year 7

 The Principal, Braybrook College, 352 Ballarat Road, Braybrook 3019.

-Can I appeal a decision directly to the DET?
+Can I appeal a decision directly to the DE?

 Yes.
-Whether you have appealed to the school or not, Parents or guardians also have a right to appeal this decision in writing to the Regional Director, DET.
-The address to write to is: Regional Director, South-Western Victorian Region, Department of Education and Training, 900/1 McNab Avenue, Footscray, Vic 3011.
+Whether you have appealed to the school or not, Parents or guardians also have a right to appeal this decision in writing to the Regional Director, DE.
+The address to write to is: Regional Director, South-Western Victorian Region, Department of Education, 900/1 McNab Avenue, Footscray, Vic 3011.
 Telephone: 1300-333-232.

 Select Entry for Enrichment and Knowledge (SEEK) Program